wk642/google-authentication/README.md

 # Google Authentication with React

 ## Objective
-Learn how to setup Google Authentication
+Learn how to setup Google Authentication using this [video](https://www.youtube.com/watch?v=GuHN_ZqHExs)

 ## Steps
 1. setup a React app with Vite